New York’s 14th

 About Our District

-Following the 2020 Census, New York lost a congressional district – so our district will look a little different in 2023.
-NY-14 will include all or sections of:
+In early 2024, the New York State legislature approved a new set of congressional maps—so our district will look a little different.
+NY-14 will now include all or sections of:

 The Bronx

-Castle Hill, Country Club, City Island, Clason Point, Co-op City, Eastchester, Hunts Point, Morris Park, Parkchester, Pelham Gardens, Pelham Parkway, Soundview, Throggs Neck, Van Nest, and Westchester Square
+Castle Hill, Country Club, City Island, Clason Point, Edgewater, Hunts Point, Mott Haven, Parkchester, Pelham, Port Morris, Soundview, Throggs Neck, and Westchester Square

 Queens